Audio Recording - Current Students

 - Only lecture/theory based information shall be audio recorded.
 Small group discussions or confidential information shall not be recorded at any time.
 If a course or portion of the course involves personal comments or sharing of private information that would be inappropriate to record, the student will stop recording and resume recording when/if lecture resumes.

-- This accommodation is specifically mentioned by OCR (Office of Civil Rights) as an appropriate student accommodation.
+- This accommodation is specifically mentioned on the OCR (Office of Civil Rights) website as an appropriate student accommodation.
 (See the question: what academic adjustments must a postsecondary institution provide?)

 - A free trial of a speech-to-text transcription service, IBM Watson, is available for students to transcribe and print audio recordings.
-After plugging the audio recorder into the computer, click "select audio file" and navigate to the audio recording.
+After plugging the audio recorder into the computer, visit the IBM Watson website, click "select audio file," and navigate to the audio recording.
 Watson will transcribe the entire audio file in the space below.
 For help using this service please contact CAR.

 Note: This accommodation is not appropriate for all classes, especially those where a lot of personal information is shared.
 In this case, discuss the accommodations you will be using with the instructor, and consider specifically what you need to have recorded.
 Some instructors will allow recording of lectures, if the recorder is turned off when requested, for example when someone is about to share something private that they would prefer not be recorded.